Matt Cooper (Irish journalist): Writings

-Copper is married to Aileen Hickey since 1995.
-The couple share 5 children, 3 daughters and 2 sons.

 Visit to North Korea

 In January 2014, Cooper secretly accompanied Dennis Rodman to North Korea for Kim Jong-un's big birthday basketball game.
 His cover was blown when they were seen together on Sky News at an airport in Beijing.
 Today FM confirmed Cooper's presence in North Korea and that he would meet Kim Jong-un while there.
 A documentary was filmed based on Rodman's trip and the basketball game he organised versus North Korea; entitled Dennis Rodman's Big Bang in Pyongyang, it received a cinematic release in July 2015 and featured narration by Cooper, who also featured extensively in the film.